 or

-Up to 8% slope is allowed.
-The pit floor must be parallel to the finished floor.
+Up to 8% slope is allowed when the pit bottom is parallel to the top edge surface.

 Ensure both power disconnect and interlock switches are OFF, check for mechanical interference, then close and lock the door fully before powering on.